awsaavedra/awsaavedra.github.io/content/posts/ai-decisions.md

 we need to know the true menu of possibilities not just the restricted one by the fashions of the time.

+Looking across time periods, cultures, and subgroups like ethnographers has been one of the most valuable skills focused on.

-# Divine Revelation
+# Insight: Divine Revelation

-[David Bowie on the internet being an organism](https://www.youtube.com/watch?v=LaHcOs7mhfU)

-One other example I remember sticking out to me is that Stephen Hawking while giving his first lecture of the concept of a blackhole only got one person in the person to understand the idea.
-He stated, and I am paraphrasing "only one person truly understood the implications of what I was saying" and this was a room of some of the greatest physicists in the world.
+[David Bowie on the internet being an organism](https://www.youtube.com/watch?v=LaHcOs7mhfU) David Bowie predicted the internet would completely transform society, he explicitly denied it as a tool.
+He described it as an alien life form.
+Artists and entrepeneurs have a major thing in common: extremely high openness which sometimes leads to extreme prescience and insight.
+They both have to swing for the fences or they're not going to make it under certain conditions.

 # Algorithms are optimal, but not always right

 >"Algorithmic decision making is always going to have the evidence on its side.
-Because once you have put the problem in terms of the kinds of things which can be measured and defined a specific success metric — once there is any standard of evidence with which to judge the results — then 'optimisation' means what it says.
+> Because once you have put the problem in terms of the kinds of things which
+> can be measured and defined a specific success metric — once there is any
+> standard of evidence with which to judge the results — then 'optimisation'
+> means what it says.
 Anything you do differently from the output of an optimiser is … suboptimal."
 ~ The Irrational Decision, Ben Recht

 It's a tautology, but the level of confusion about this fact is ridiculous